ivgiuliani/discord-tfl/README.md

 # TfL Discord bot

-A Discord bot to fetch TfL (Transport for London) data through their public API (https://api.tfl.gov.uk).
+A Discord bot to query TfL (Transport for London) data through their public API (https://api.tfl.gov.uk).

 This program is not affiliated in any way with TfL.